-Sometimes I’ve actually seen the police manipulate the confession where it’s really not a confession, the but the police have taken some things out of context and twisted a person’s word and that’s where you really want to test them and say okay, you’ve got a confession, let me hear it – the tape recording.
+Sometimes I've actually seen the police manipulate the confession where it's really not a confession, the but the police will lie and have taken some things out of context and twisted a person's word and that's where you really want to test them and say okay, you've got a confession, let me hear it – the tape recording.
 Do you have it on video?
-Because if you don’t have it on tape recording or video, how do we rust your word that this person actually confessed?
+Because if you don't have it on tape recording or video, how do we rust your word that this person actually confessed?

 So, if you have a case where the police are claiming you confessed and you did not confess and you did not commit the crime, you've got to have a criminal defense attorney look at the case and figure out exactly how you're going to approach the confession.
 Another interesting rule in criminal defense is that someone's confession alone is not enough to convict them.
 The prosecutors need one more thing.
 One more incriminating thing.
 They can't just use a confession alone, which I think is a good piece of law because again, a lot of times people are coerced into giving a confession for various reasons and obviously you don't want that type of situation because then you'll be in a position where people are being convicted of crimes that they did not commit.

 Now, as far as this one piece of information, it can be a very small piece of information.
 It can be a very small link of evidence in order to get somebody in addition to their confession.
 So, if you have a situation where you're being charged with a crime in Los Angeles County and the police are claiming that you confessed, you've got to get in front of an attorney who know what they're doing.